B13rg/B13rg.github.io/_drafts/mcp.md

 * initiated from:
   * empty GET to `/message`
   * Requests upgraded _by the server_
-* Does not support resumability
+* Does not support resume-ability
 * Requires the server to maintain a long-lived connection with high availability
 * Can only deliver server messages over SSE
 * mostly stateful